Macau casino stocks tumble after junket boss arrest | Malay Mail

 It is the first time such a high profile figure from Macau’s gaming industry has been arrested in an ongoing crackdown against the sector, with plans announced in September to increase government regulation.

-Suncity, which accounts for some 40 per cent of the mostly mainland Chinese high-rollers who come to Macau, suspended trading in its shares on Monday, according to a statement filed with the Hong Kong stock exchange.
+Suncity, which accounts for some 40 per cent of the mostly mainland Chinese high-rollers who come to Macau, suspended trading in its shares today, according to a statement filed with the Hong Kong stock exchange.

 Almost all gambling is forbidden in mainland China but it is permitted in Macau, a former Portuguese colony that boasts a casino industry bigger than Las Vegas.